axelmotyka/adventcalendar/src/main/java/week02/README.md

 ## Week 2 - 10.12. - 14.12.

-Main goal of this exercises for this week is to learn and exercise basic pricinpals of OOP (Object oriented programming)
+Main goal of this exercises for this week is to learn and exercise basic principals of OOP (Object oriented programming)

 * Encapsulation
 * Polymorphism